Reveal Digital is guided by a team of information industry veterans who share a passion for humanities content and open access.

 Jeff Moyer, Founder

 Jeff provides the strategic vision and direction for all Reveal Digital activities.
-Jeff is a publishing industry innovator and principal at NA Publishing who has provided visionary leadership to ProQuest, Cengage/Gale, National Archives Publishing Company (NAPC) and now Reveal Digital.
+Jeff is a publishing industry innovator who has provided visionary leadership to ProQuest, Cengage/Gale, National Archives Publishing Company (NAPC) and now Reveal Digital.

 Jeff’s insightful approach to library information needs has contributed to the development of some of the most widely-recognized scholarly initiatives of the past twenty years.
 Jeff headed the Digital Vault Initiative at ProQuest which resulted in such landmark new digital products as Early English Book Online (EEBO), EEBO Text Creation Partnership, Historical Newspapers, HeritageQuest and American Periodical Series.